dahoat/neo4jdemo/export_neo4j_database.md

 Export Neo4J Database to Cypher Script
 ===

-Because the question arose, how to export the database for submission in case you do not want to give us your original queries.

 This guide does not work for the embedded Version of Neo4J provided with the Pokemon example.

 In case you did your work in this database, DO NOT TERMINATE THE APPLICATION.
-In the working directory (the one you placed the neo4jdemo.jar), there is a folder 'database' containing the temporary database files which gets deleted on application termination.
+In the working directory (the one you placed the neo4jdemo-x.x.x.jar), there is a folder 'database' containing the temporary database files which gets deleted on application termination.
 Copy this folder to a different location to rescue your database.

 # Neo4J Server Community
 This guide assumes you use Neo4J Server Community